Employee workload stress

 To share with the employee

-You may also want to share these resources with your employees beforehand, to help them prepare for a productive conversation about what could be done to help alleviate their work stress:
+You can share the resources below with your employees before talking to help them prepare for a productive conversation about what could be done to help lower their work stress:

 • Preparing for a difficult conversation.
-Taking a few moments to reflect on your assumptions and intentions before beginning a difficult conversation can set you up to be more effective.
-Sharing this with the employee in advance of a conversation with their leader may help reduce their stress.
+Taking a few moments to reflect on your assumptions and intentions before beginning a hard conversation can set you up to be more effective.
+Sharing your intentions with the employee before a conversation may help reduce their stress.

 • Resources for employees.
 These resources to support well-being for employees and their families include topics ranging from dealing with work issues to accessing help and resources.

 • Managing stress, Prevent burnout and Work-life balance tips.
 Be careful that you don’t imply that there’s something wrong with the individual who is sharing their stress with you.
-If the individual says there’s other things in their life that are contributing to their stress, then this resource can be introduced with a statement such as, “It sounds like you have a lot of demands on you.
+If the individual says there are other things in their life that are adding to their stress, then this resource can be shared with a statement such as, “It sounds like you have a lot of demands on you.
 I want to help you deal with the work stress, but this resource may also help you protect your well-being.”

-Another option is to share all of these resources with your employees, before they are necessary, as tools to help them feel comfortable discussing work stress before it has a negative impact on their well-being.
+Another option is to share all of these resources with your employees before they are necessary to help them feel comfortable discussing work stress before it has a negative impact on their well-being.

 Employee issues that could increase work stress

-If you only have a single employee struggling with work stress, it’s likely that there are factors other than the quantity of work that are contributing to the stress.
-These factors could include burnout, personal, relationship or financial stress, bullying or harassment, disability (mental or physical), not enough breaks, inadequate sleep, not feeling included, low motivation or lack of appreciation.
+If you only have a single employee struggling with work stress, it’s likely that there are factors other than the amount of work that are adding to the stress.
+These factors could include burnout, personal, relationship or financial stress, bullying or harassment, disability, not enough breaks, inadequate sleep, not feeling included, low motivation or lack of appreciation.

 If you suspect that there are other factors at play, there are many helpful resources available for you under Employee concerns.